fregante/webext-events/source/on-extension-start.md

 In event pages and service workers, the background file is loaded and unloaded automatically; This event will ensure that the specified listener is only ever run once per "extension start."

+> **Warning**
+> Chrome has [serious issues around the background service worker](https://bugs.chromium.org/p/chromium/issues/detail?id=1271154) so this might not work well for everyone.

 ```js
 import {onExtensionStart} from 'webext-events';